Abdu11a/WeaterMap/README.md

 ### Example of API call:
-we us this url and lan , lon and openWeatherIPkey Parameters to get data
+we use this url and lan , lon and openWeatherIPkey Parameters to get data

 ```
       private let openWeatherURL = "https://api.openweathermap.org/data/2.5/weather"